Infrared Satellite Imagery

 • displays the temperature of either cloud tops or the earth's surface (if the sky is clear).

 • can be combined with the assumption that temperature decreases with increasing height to allow cloud-top heights to be determined.
-Colder cloud-tops (lower temperatures) mean higher clouds.
+Lower temperatures typically mean higher cloud tops.

 • is not able to give any direct indication of cloud thickness or the presence of precipitation (although inferences can be made in some cases).